photobooth-app/photobooth-docs/docs/setup/installation.md

 Several ways to install:

-1. Install using pipx (easiest, recommended)
+1. Method A: Install using pipx (easiest, recommended)
-2. Install using venv
+2. Method B: Install using venv
-3. Install globally
+3. Method C: Install globally

 It's preferred nowadays to install pypi packages in virtual environments.
 Latest Linux OS' start implementing [externally managed base environments](https://peps.python.org/pep-0668/) now.
 The easiest solution to install is using pipx.

-#### Install using pipx
+#### Method A: Install using pipx

 Use the following commands to install with pipx in an virtual environment: